How to reduce equipment lead times

 It comes from starting the procurement process earlier in the project lifecycle.

-Most procurement teams wait until construction documents (CDs) are 100% complete before issuing RFQs.
+Most rep teams wait until construction documents (CDs) are 100% complete before issuing RFQs.
 By that point, you've already lost 2-4 months that could have been spent getting quotes, processing submittals, and placing orders.

 Instead, identify long-lead equipment during design development (DD), typically at 60-75% design completion.
 At this stage, the major equipment selections are established enough to begin supplier conversations.